 When will my local authority pay for a care home?

 To decide if you’re eligible for financial support for a care home, your local authority will first carry out a free needs assessment to work out what level of care you require.

 If you’re assessed as having ‘eligible needs’, the authority will then carry out a financial assessment to decide how much you should pay towards the cost of your care and how much should be funded by the council.
-This is sometimes referred to as the ‘social care means test’.
+This is sometimes referred to as a ‘social care means test’.

 The upper capital limits for care home funding in 2021-22 are:

 - Wales: £50,000.